tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--profile TEXT`: Configuration file section to use for credentials and other settings  [default: default]
 * `--help`: Show this message and exit.

 ## `zanshin organization`

-Operations on organizations the API key owner has direct access to.
+Operations on organizations the API key owner has direct access to

 **Usage**: